JWST MIRI factsheet

 MIRI stands for Mid-InfraRed Instrument.

 The MIRI optical system was the first of the four JWST instruments delivered to NASA.
 The handover to NASA took place in May 2012.
 Since then it has been integrated into the James Webb Space Telescope (JWST) payload module called the Integrated Science Instrument Module (ISIM).
-It is now going through the full sequence of JWST assembly and testing up to launch in 2018.
+It is now going through the full sequence of JWST assembly and testing up to launch on 30 March 2021.

 MIRI is part of Europe’s contribution to the JWST mission.
 It is being developed as a partnership between Europe and the USA; the main partners are ESA, a consortium of nationally funded European institutes, the Jet Propulsion Laboratory (JPL) and NASA's Goddard Space Flight Center (GSFC).